The probabilistic world: Probabilistic time

 In this section we discuss the ordering relation between observables of a certain class, which includes the basis observables.
 We define equivalence classes of observables according to this ordering and discuss the associated concept of locality in time.

 \paragraph*{Ordering relation}

 What is time?
-Time is an ordering structure among observables.
+In its most general form time is an ordering structure among observables.
 Consider a set of basis observables or variables $\{ B_i\}$.
 A linear ordering relation defines for each pair of variables $(B_i, \, B_j)$ if $B_i$ is ``before'' $B_j$, ``after'' $B_j$ or ``simultaneous with'' $B_j$.
 We denote by ``$<$'', ``$>$'' and ``$=$'' the relations before, after and simultaneous with, respectively.
 The ordering relation for time has the property that for any additional third variable $B_k$ one has

 as well as